Alexandra Daddario is featured in the first photos of the “Witches of Mayfair” series

-She plays Rowan, a brilliant doctor who fights her fate as the heir to a family of powerful witches.
+She plays Rowan, a brilliant doctor who struggles with her destiny as heir to a family of powerful witches.
 As she struggles to come to terms with her heritage and tries to understand her powers, she must also deal with a sinister presence that has haunted her family for generations.

 The other cast members pictured below are Jack Huston (“Ben-Hur”), Harry Hamlin (“Veronica Mars”) and Tongayi Chirisa (“iZombie”).